MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### Where can I find libraries to help read and write Common Data Model metadata

 You can find libraries in [.NET](https://aka.ms/AA39f6f), [Java](https://aka.ms/cdmsdkjava), [Python](https://aka.ms/AA39n1b) and [TypeScript](https://aka.ms/cdmsdkts) to read and write Common Data Model metadata files.
-Please add your requests/comments at the library location in the GitHub repository.
+Please add your requests or comments at the library location in the GitHub repository.

 ## Common Data Service